-Slow broadband speeds can be incredibly frustrating - read our guide to find out how you get out of the broadband slow lane.
+Sick of slow broadband speeds?
+Find out how to get out of the broadband slow lane.

-The main types of broadband in the UK are ADSL, 3G/4G and cable.
+The main types of broadband in the UK are ADSL, 3G/4G mobile broadband and cable.
 They all provide different connection speeds and use different technologies, with cable being the most reliable and fastest.

-If you have a cable connection then you will not be plagued by slow broadband - you can expect the best, most robust service around.
+If you have a cable connection, you shouldn't be plagued by slow broadband.
+With fibre-optic broadband, you can expect the best, most robust service around.

 Use the uSwitch broadband speedtest to compare your connection to other people around you.

-If you live in a town or city then you can expect a fast, stable speed - the telephone equipment, cabling and exchange points will be maintained and upgraded regularly - and there will be plenty of mobile reception.
+If you live in a town or city, you can typically expect a fast, stable speed.
+The telephone equipment, cabling and exchange points will be maintained and upgraded regularly, and there should be plenty of mobile reception, including good 4G coverage.

-If you live in the thick of the countryside, however, it will be a different story.
-Mobile phone masts may not be nearby, and as it's not cost effective to maintain a cable or network for a handful of customers, ADSL users will probably use the same phone cables that have been there for years.
+If you live in the thick of the countryside, however, it'll probably be a different story.
+Mobile phone masts may not be nearby, and because it's not cost-effective to maintain a cable or network for a handful of customers, ADSL users will probably use the same phone cables that have been there for years.

 3G broadband is available wherever there is mobile signal, so parts of the country that are far away from the signal masts (for example the New Forest, rural Wales or rural Scotland) won't be able to connect, or will connect incredibly slowly.

-4G is less readily available, but networks offering the service are expected to reach 3G-levels of ubiquity in a few years time.
+4G coverage is improving but is still less readily available than 3G networks, so rural areas probably won't be able to access these speeds.
 If you're in a large town or city, though, you should have no problem finding a provider offering a 4G service.

 Slow broadband at certain times of the day

-This is because internet lines are shared - a customer doesn't have a single line to themselves.
+Cities have the infrastructure needed to provide you with a quick, reliable connection with all types of broadband, but connections may still be slower on evenings and weekends.
+This is because internet lines are shared; a customer doesn't have a single line to themselves.
 If all the people sharing a line decide to use it at once, the speed will be heavily reduced.
 This depends on how many people are using it, and what they are using it for.

 Providers will try and shape the internet traffic so that the service is as good as possible for everybody.
 ADSL users won't find this hampers their experience unduly, but 3G and 4G users may notice a real difference.

-In these cases there will be little the provider can do, so if you find this happening to you it might be worth considering other options.
+In these cases there will be little the provider can do, so if you find this regularly happening to you, it might be worth considering other options.

 The only real alternative to ADSL and 3G/4G is cable, or in some extreme cases, satellite.

-Cable, also known as fibre, is the fastest type of connection available, but is only on offer in major cities and high-density population areas.
-Although BT and Virgin Media plan to eventually roll out their fibre connections almost all UK homes they’re not quite there yet.
+Cable, also known as fibre, is the fastest type of connection available but is only on offer in major cities and high-density population areas.
+Although BT and Virgin Media plan to eventually roll out their fibre connections almost all UK homes in the coming years, they're not quite there yet.